Wilson159/docs/docs/commands/embedgenerator.md

                 }

                 if(!embed.title && !embed.description && !embed.fields[0]) {
-                    embed.setDescription("You have not provided valid options!")
+                    embed.setDescription("You have not provided valid options!");
                 }
                 interaction.reply({embeds: [embed]});
             break;